M155K4R4/mwallknee/README.md

-# OpenKnit
+# OpenKnit-Max
-Max Patch & Arduino code for controlling the Wally120 Knitting Machine at the WDKA Interaction Station
+Max Patch & Arduino code for controlling the Wally120 Knitting Machine (as seen at the WDKA Interaction Station)

 OpenKnit by Gerard Rubio www.openknit.org